 The Word Picture

-A word picture is a tool which combines many of these word tools together to create a visual picture.
+A word picture is a tool that combines many of these word tools to create a visual picture.
 It links different aspects of a story, and that’s why it’s the primary tool used by f many ancient traditions.
 The life stories of Buddha, Mohamed, and Jesus are all word picture themes.
-It is one of the main tools religion uses to program our cultural folklore.
+It is one of organized religion’s main tools to program our cultural folklore.

 Confusing Facts with Fiction